Relias

 Applied Behavior Analysis as an Intervention for Individuals with Autism: Reflections on 35 years of Evolution

 It is difficult to find the words that best describe the evolution of autism treatment over the past 35 years.
 The science of applied behavior analysis (ABA) has changed substantially over the last 35 years.
 In 1980, autism was considered to be a low incidence disorder that was not as well understood as it is in 2015.
 In 1980, individuals with autism were routinely diagnosed after the age of six.
 Specialized programs were few and far between.
 Effective treatments were in the infant stages of their development.
 Applied behavior analysis itself was a young science, and the application of it to autism was even younger.
-Lovaas’ revolutionary study demonstrating the power of ABA in changing the behaviors of individuals with autism was still seven years from publication (Lovaas, 1987).
+Lovaas’ revolutionary study demonstrating the power of applied behavior analysis in changing the behaviors of individuals with autism was still seven years from publication (Lovaas, 1987).
 Early intervention was not yet a reality for this population of learners, given the late initial diagnosis.
 Behavioral intervention was available in some specialized settings, though few people with ASD had access to them.
 In some ways, behavioral interventions lacked nuance.
 While behaviors could be changed, they were not yet interpreted, analyzed, and treated with function in mind.
 Treatment still relied on the use of aversive procedures to a much greater extent than they do in 2015.
 The assessment of generality, maintenance, and social validity were in their earliest stages.

 Looking at the evolution of the field through the lens of time’s passage, it may be helpful to see it as a function of the impact of technology on assessment, treatment, and the evaluation of outcomes.
 We are broadly defining technology to include the identification of new ways to understand and treat autism spectrum disorder.
 New technology has influenced intervention dramatically in diagnosis, the assessment and treatment of challenging behaviors, skill acquisition, and data collection.